'You’re The Best Thing About Me' U2 song lyrics

-The blue cover art features the Edge's Daughter.
+The blue cover art features the Edge's daughter, Sian Evans.

 you're the best thing about me cover art and lyrics